davidxmoody/davidxmoody.com/_posts/2014-08-29-vim-auto-capitalisation.md

 - `%#` matches the cursor position
 - The `'b'` option means search backwards

+*[Edit on 2014-09-29: I somehow forgot to add Markdown headers to the list of capitalisation contexts.
+I will leave that as an exercise for the reader.]*

 ## Putting it all together

 Combining this with the rest of my configuration options gives the following section of my `.vimrc` file: